« November 12, 2006 - November 18, 2006 | Main | November 26, 2006 - December 2, 2006 »

 Sovereignty over Pedra Branca/Pulau Batu Puteh, Middle Rocks and South Ledge (Malaysia/Singapore)

-Public hearings on the merits of the dispute to open on Tuesday 6 November 2007 (16 November 2006)--From the ICJ: "The public hearings in the case concerning Sovereignty over Pedra Branca/Pulau Batu Puteh, Middle Rocks and South Ledge (Malaysia/Singapore) will open on Tuesday 6 November 2007 before the International Court of Justice (ICJ), principal judicial organ of the United Nations.
+Public hearings on the merits of the dispute to open on Tuesday 6 November 2023 (16 November 2023)--From the ICJ: "The public hearings in the case concerning Sovereignty over Pedra Branca/Pulau Batu Puteh, Middle Rocks and South Ledge (Malaysia/Singapore) will open on Tuesday 6 November 2023 before the International Court of Justice (ICJ), principal judicial organ of the United Nations.
 The detailed schedule for the hearings, which will be concerned with the merits of the dispute, will be published at a later date."

 Certain Questions of Mutual Assistance in Criminal Matters (Djibouti v.
 France)

-Fixing of time-limits for the filing of the initial pleadings (16 November 2006)--From the ICJ: "In its Order dated 15 November 2006, the Court fixed 15 March 2007 as the time-limit for the filing of a Memorial by Djibouti and 13 July 2007 as the time-limit for the filing of a Counter-Memorial by France.
+Fixing of time-limits for the filing of the initial pleadings (16 November 2023)--From the ICJ: "In its Order dated 15 November 2006, the Court fixed 15 March 2024 as the time-limit for the filing of a Memorial by Djibouti and 13 July 2024 as the time-limit for the filing of a Counter-Memorial by France.
 The Court adopted the Order taking into account the views of the Parties.
 The subsequent procedure has been reserved for further decision."

 Cases currently being heard/under deliberation: